capstanlqc/omegat-guides/docs/_includes/omt-chara.md

 ### Character table

-We have put the most frequent special characters in the **Character Table**.
+We put the most frequent special characters in the **Character Table**.
 To insert a special character from the **Character Table**, follow these steps:

   * Press ++ctrl+space++ on your keyboard several times until you reach the **Character Table**.
     ![](../_assets/img/25_character_table.jpg)